thundra-io/thundra-aws-workshop/content/_thundra_apm/_1_integrate_thundra.md

 There are a few changes we need to do in the `template.yaml` file.
 We will add the Thundra layer to our Lambda functions and set the API key that we got earlier.

 There are multiple ways to integrate Thundra to your functions.
 You can see them in our [docs](https://apm.docs.thundra.io/node.js/nodejs-integration-options).
 For this example, we'll be using Thundra layer and do the handler switch via a `NODE_OPTION` parameter.
-Since we'll be setting this in our global settings, it'll affect both Lambda functions.
+Since we'll be setting this in our global settings, it'll affect all of our 3 Lambda functions.

 So, let's change our `Global` settings in the `template.yaml` to the following.